-Usually characterised by recent onset of symptoms and there is usually an absence of thyroidal pain or tenderness.
-On examination there can be a normal to modestly enlarged and firm thyroid gland.
+Usually characterized by the recent onset of symptoms and there is usually an absence of thyroidal pain or tenderness.
+On examination there can be a normal to moderately enlarged and firm thyroid gland.
 There is often transient hyperthyroidism, followed sometimes by hypothyroidism, and then recovery.

-Histologically, the gland is characterised lymphocytic infiltration, occasionally to the point of lymphoid follicle formation.
+Histologically, the gland demonstrates lymphocytic infiltration, occasionally to the point of lymphoid follicle formation.

 - human leukocyte antigen (HLA) haplotypes, most often HLA-DR3

 - elevated levels of thyroid peroxidase (TPO) antibodies

 Thyroid scintigraphy typically shows markedly reduced radioiodine uptake and markedly decreased glandular activity 2.

 The course is usually self-limiting.
 Moderate doses of β-adrenergic blocking agents may provide symptomatic relief.